 The techniques for approaching a dog in a kennel environment, follow similar techniques to that of when you are approaching a dog out of a kennel in the initial stages.

 When using a treat, tossing the dog a treat onto the floor before entering the kennel can serve as a distraction and enable you to enter the kennel.
 This also helps if the dog can be snappy when taking treats from the hand.
-Ensure when you are offering a treat as a reward you do so immediately after the dog has shown they are calm, even if it is just a few seconds.
+Ensure that when you are offering a treat as a reward, you do so immediately after the dog has shown that it is calm, even if it is just a few seconds.

-Always remember if you are not sure or you do not feel confident, speak to senior staff or the veterinarian.
+Always remember that if you are not sure or you do not feel confident, you should speak to senior staff or the veterinarian.
 It may also be a good idea for you to observe how experienced members of your team carry out this task to help develop your understanding.

-The following video demonstrates the process for the kennel approach.
+The following video demonstrates the process of using the kennel approach.

 Restraint